aazaff/teachPaleobiology/LabExercise5.md

     library("DescTools");
     }

-# Change the maximum timeout ot 300 second.
+# Change the maximum timeout t0 300 second.
 This will allow you to download larger datafiles from
 # the paleobiology database.
 options(timeout=300)
 ````